gencat/decidim-module-idcat_mobil/README.md

 ## Usage

-To use it you have to first configure the omniauth-idcat_mobil and then this gem as a verification handler.
+To use it you have to first configure the omniauth-idcat_mobil.

 ### omniauth-idcat_mobil configuration
 `IdCat mòbil` will be available as a configurable OAuth2 strategy.
-Check how to configure the strategy in [Decidim's related documentation]().
+Check how to configure the strategy in [Decidim's related documentation](https://github.com/decidim/decidim/blob/develop/docs/services/social_providers.md).
 The summary is that you have to edit your `config/secrets.rb` and simply enable the strategy:

 ```yaml
   omniauth: